Then you know the look your golden has when she’s been out in the rain too long. The pitiful, soggy “why did you do this to me” look.

 The Dog House Sizing Mistake That’ll Cost You (And How to Avoid It)

-Okay, real talk — most people size a dog house based on how big their dog is right now.
-That’s the trap.
+The truth is most people size their dog house based on how big their dog is right now.
+I know I did.

 Your Floors Will Thank You (And So Will Your Sanity)

-Pick one mat.
-Try it for a week.
-Watch how much less you’re stress-cleaning before people come over.
+Pick one rug.
+Use it for one week.
+Watch how much less you stress-clean before people come over.

-My cousin got her first washable entryway mat last fall and texted me like, “Why did nobody tell me about this sooner?”
-That’s the energy we’re going for.
+My cousin finally got her first washable entryway mat last fall and texted me that “Why didn’t anyone tell me about this sooner!?”
+That’s the kind of feedback we like.

-So tell me — which mat style fits your home best, and are you team “hide the dog mess” or team “lean into the cozy chaos”? 🐾
+Which mat is best for your space?
+Are you a “hide the dog mess” or “lean into the cozy chaos” kind of person? 🐾